SpookyTrader/ML-Based-Algo-Trading/README.md

 ```

 ### Project 7 (qlearning_robot):
-The goal of this project is to implement the Q-Learning and Dyna-Q solutions to the reinforcement learning problem via application in a navigation problem.
+The goal of this project is to implement Q-Learning and Dyna-Q solutions to the reinforcement learning problem via application in a robot navigation problem.
-It can be adapted for application in trading subsequently in the capstone project.
+The qlearner can be adapted for application in trading subsequently in the capstone project.
+The scripts can be run by executing the commands as following.

 For Linux/Ubuntu
 ```